mashaan14/mashaan-website/README.md

 4. Open the folder on VSCode and type `npm install` in the terminal to install the dependencies.

 5. Run `npm start` to start the app.
 It should open directly on your default browser.
-But if it didn't, you can find it on [http://localhost:3000](http://localhost:3000)
+But if it didn't, you can launch it on [http://localhost:3000](http://localhost:3000)

 ## Deploying the app on GitHub Pages